wkwiatek/blog/_posts/making-use-of-rxjs-angular-2.markdown

 // ...
 ```

-We now have combined streams and the logic is consolidated.
+We now have combined streams, and the logic is consolidated.
 It can be written in a single line.
 Just to recap, here is the final code for the form component:

 ```ts
 @Component({